TarunNagdeve/GSoC-2021/README.md

 # GSoC-2021
-Hello!!
-Development of a Visual Recognition model for Aztec Hieroglyphs
+## Development of a Visual Recognition model for Aztec Hieroglyphs